Atelier-Shiori/hachidori/Readme.md

 ## Help Localize Hachidori

 Hachidori is now a localizable application.
 If you want to help translate, create a fork, add localization to localizable.strings and commit the translated localiable strings file only.
-Localizable.string fifle is located in the Base.lproj folder.
+Localizable.string file is located in the [Base.lproj](https://github.com/Atelier-Shiori/hachidori/tree/master/Base.lproj) folder.

 ## Dependencies
 All the frameworks are included.
 Just build!
 Here are the frameworks that are used in this app: